crashWunderdog/web3-typescript-demo/README.md

 ## Usage
 1. Connect your Ethereum wallet using the "Connect Wallet" button.
-2. Enter your favorite number and place a bet.
+2. Fill the form to create a new bet.
-3. Wait for the lottery draw and see if you win!
+3. Check the history and see if you win!
+4. Claim your price & play again